PeerJ/paper-now/README.md

 # Paper Now

-Create and host a journal article, entirely in GitHub Pages.
+Create, edit and display a journal article, entirely in GitHub.

 ## Instructions